mjtiv/controlled-agent-loop/README.md

 Using `python-dotenv` keeps credentials out of source control and makes the demo clean and portable.

+⚠️ Security Note: This repository does not include a .env file.
+API keys are sensitive credentials and must never be committed to source control.
+Create your own .env locally and ensure it is listed in .gitignore.

 ------------------------------------------------------------------------

 ## 🧠 Agentic API Design Philosophy